-To help you get started, we’ve outlined some helpful tips to keep in mind when you craft your letter, e-mail, or message.
+To help you get started, here are some helpful tips to keep in mind when you craft your message.

 Though all cancer is serious, your language and the words you choose are important based on your loved one’s diagnosis.
 Overall, it’s best to let them guide the conversation.
 If they express sadness about their diagnosis, or not, it’s OK for you to be sad, but refrain from being overly positive or negative.